Reading time ~ 15 min

 Kate Marvel.
 Book: Human Nature.
 Nine ways to feel about our changing planet.
 2025

-The irreversibility of change in ecological systems in terms of restoration has simply not yet been understood:
+The irreversibility of change in ecological systems in terms of later restoration has simply not yet been understood:

 If we reach these tipping points where the climate tips, where biodiversity tips, where the oceans tip, then we will have completely changed living conditions for humanity, for future generations.